Eran1801/DWGraph--Algo-Implementation-Python/README.md

 #### The algorithms that we used in this project is :

 1 .
-BFS algorithms : this algorithm helps us to find the shortestPath between src to dest and to how many scc we have in the graph
+BFS algorithms : this algorithm helps us to find the shortestPath between src to dest and how many scc we have in the graph and on a spesfic node

  #### 🕐 Time complexity of the algorithms: